Sport in South America

 Association football is the most popular sport in almost all South American countries.
 There are a wide range of sports played in the continent of South America.
-Popular sports include rugby union, baseball, basketball, tennis, golf, volleyball, hockey, beach volleyball, motorsports and cricket.
+Popular sports include volleyball, tennis, basketball, motorsports, combat sports, surfing, skateboarding, baseball, futsal, beach volleyball and table tennis.
 South America held its first Olympic Games in Rio de Janeiro, Brazil in 2016.
 Two years prior to this, major cities in Brazil hosted the 2014 FIFA World Cup.

 Team sports

 Association football

 South America and Europe share the supremacy over the sport, as all national team winners in FIFA World Cup history and all winning teams at the FIFA Club World Cup have come from these two continents.
 Brazil holds the world record at the FIFA World Cup with five titles in total.
 Argentina has three titles and Uruguay have two.
 So far four South American nations have hosted the tournament including its first edition in Uruguay (1930).
 The other three were Brazil (1950, 2014), Chile (1962), and Argentina (1978).

 South America is home to the longest running international football tournament; Copa América, which has been regularly contested since 1916.
 Argentina have won the Copa América a record 16 times, followed by Uruguay with 15 titles and Brazil with 9.

 About the FIFA Confederations Cup, Brazil is the biggest winner of all time with 4 titles.
 At the Olympic Games, Brazil has 2 titles, Argentina 2, and Uruguay 2.
 In the FIFA U-20 World Cup, Argentina has 6 titles, Brazil 5 and Uruguay 1.
 In the FIFA U-17 World Cup, Brazil has 4 titles.

 The continent has produced many of the most famous and most talented players in history, including Pelé, Garrincha, Ronaldo, Roberto Carlos, Romário, Ronaldinho, Zico, Nílton Santos, Djalma Santos, Taffarel, Falcão, Rivaldo and Neymar (Brazil); Maradona, Messi, Di Stéfano, Batistuta, Passarella, Mario Kempes (Argentina); Luis Suárez, Enzo Francescoli, Cavani, Forlán, Obdulio Varela (Uruguay); Elías Figueroa, Iván Zamorano, Marcelo Salas, Alexis Sánchez (Chile); Carlos Valderrama, Radamel Falcao, James Rodríguez (Colombia); Carlos Gamarra, Romerito, Arsenio Erico (Paraguay); Álex Aguinaga, Alberto Spencer (Ecuador); Teófilo Cubillas, César Cueto, Claudio Pizarro (Peru).

 At club level, teams like São Paulo, Palmeiras, Santos, Fluminense, Vasco, Botafogo, Internacional, Grêmio, Atlético Mineiro, Cruzeiro and Atlético Paranaense (Brazil); Boca Juniors, River Plate, Independiente, Estudiantes, Vélez Sarsfield, Racing and San Lorenzo (Argentina); Peñarol and Nacional (Uruguay); Atlético Nacional (Colombia); L.D.U.
 Quito and Independiente del Valle (Ecuador); Olimpia and Cerro Porteño (Paraguay) are among the main football clubs in the world.